Brief Outline of the Iowa Office of Civil Rights Complaint Process

 RIGHT-TO-SUE

-Once the complaint has been on file for 60 days, the Complainant has the option of removing their complaint from the IOCR to commence a lawsuit in state district court.
-Before filing a lawsuit, the Complainant must request a right-to-sue letter from the IOCR.
+Once the complaint has been on file for 60 days, the complainant has the option of removing their complaint from the IOCR’s administrative process to commence a lawsuit in district court.
+Before filing a lawsuit, the complainant must request a right-to-sue letter from the IOCR.
 When the right-to-sue letter is issued, the IOCR administratively closes the complaint and will take no further action on the complaint.
-The ICRA states that a lawsuit must be filed within 90 days of the date the IOCR issues the right-to-sue letter, so it is advisable to consult with an attorney before asking for a right-to-sue letter.
+A lawsuit must be filed within 90 days of the date the IOCR issues the right-to-sue letter; therefore, it is advisable to consult with an attorney before asking for a right-to-sue letter.

 Iowa Office of Civil Rights, 6200 Park Avenue, Des Moines, Iowa 50321